The Stock Market Wizard

 Secondly, you have to ignore all of the ubiquitous and conflicting advice of the “experts”.
-Have you noticed, for example, that every time stocks go on sale, as they did on November 13th, of last year, on December 3rd, 11th, 17th and 18th, on January 4th, 6th, 7th, 13th, 15th, 20th and 25th, on February 2nd, 5th and 11th, and on June 24th and 27th, as well as on September 9th, the Stock Market commentators on TV have the same ridiculous debate about whether or not to “buy on the dip”?
+Have you noticed, for example, that every time stocks go on sale, as they did on January 4th, 6th, 7th, 13th, 15th, 20th and 25th, of last year, on February 2nd, 5th and 11th, and on June 24th and 27th, as well as on September 9th, the Stock Market commentators on TV have the same ridiculous debate about whether or not to “buy on the dip”?
 They’re the people who incessantly report on what the Market is doing, futilely and preposterously attempt to predict the future, including the “Fed Taper” and pointlessly discuss the relative merits of the same dozen or twenty inconsequential and boring stocks every day, as if any of that is newsworthy or helpful.
 If it weren’t so pathetic, it would be hilarious.

 Next, you need to abandon any wasteful preoccupation you have with all of the irrelevant metrics that the fundamentalists use, as well as any reliance on the pseudo-sophisticated chart-patterns that are ritualistically employed by the technicians.
 Some people actually make their stock-investment decisions based on the “ratings” designated by analysts and brokerage firms.
 One of the commonly used stock ratings — “neutral”, also known as “hold” — is patently ludicrous.
 Every stock either warrants buying or it should be sold, so the funds can be used to buy a profitable stock.
 Analysts who issue a “Hold” rating embarrass themselves, by tacitly admitting that they don’t have a clue about the true merits of the stock.
 Once having insulated yourself from the distractions and restraints of the aforementioned negative influences, you’ll then be liberated and prepared to concentrate on pursuing the proven policies and practices that will assure your prospects for extraordinary success in the Market.